learn-co-students/js-hoisting-readme-v-000/README.md

 + Use your function hoisting expertise to fix the function `thisIsCrazy` to `console.log` the string `"hey!!!"`.

-+ Fix the code inside the function `sayMyName` to get the function to print out to the console `"Kristin"`.
++ Fix the code inside the function `sayMyName` to get the function to print out `"Kristin"` to the console.

 ## Resources